-• If you installed NetWorker on the client's disk when you upgraded to DG/UX 5.4 Release 3.00 you need do nothing.
-NetWorker will work as a client even though you indicated during installation that it was a server.

-However, if this system has previously been set up as a NetWorker server, you may want to reconfigure it as a NetWorker client, so the server daemons will not get executed at system startup: see "Starting and Stopping NetWorker" in this release notice.
+- If you installed NetWorker on the client's disk when you upgraded to DG/UX 5.4 Release 3.10, do nothing.
+NetWorker will work as a client even though you indicated during installation that it was a server. - However, if this system was previously set up as a NetWorker server, you may want to reconfigure it as a NetWorker client, so that the server daemons will not get executed at system startup.
+For more information, see "Starting and Stopping NetWorker" in this release notice.
 While the server daemons do no harm, they consume resources needlessly and may cause confusion.
-For example, if the daemons continue to run on the client, you might inadvertantly request a system backup of the local copy of the NetWorker software.

-• If you did not install NetWorker at the time of DG/UX 5.4 Release 3.00 installation, do so now.

-Create a 40000-block virtual disk and file system named usr_opt_networker (if one doesn't exist) and mount it under the mount point /usr/opt/networker.
+For example, if the daemons continue to run on the client, you might inadvertantly request a system backup of the local copy of the NetWorker software. - If you did not install NetWorker at the time of DG/UX 5.4 Release 3.10 installation, do so now. - Create a 40000-block virtual disk and file system named usr_opt_networker (if one does not exist) and mount it under the mount point /usr/opt/networker.
 The NetWorker software will be loaded into this file system.